True and false (commands)

 true and false are shell commands that exit immediately with exit status 0 or 1, respectively.
 As a script sets its process exit status to the value of the last command it runs, these commands can be used to set the exit status of a script run.
-As the typical convention for exit status is that zero means success and non-zero means failure, true sets the exit status to failure and false sets the exit status to success.
+All Unix shells interpret an exit status of zero as success and non-zero (usually) as failure, so true sets success and false sets failure.

 The commands are available in Unix-like operating systems.

 Use

 The commands are usually employed in conditional statements and loops of shell scripts.
 For example, the following script repeatedly executes echo hello until interrupted: